-The Micrel MIC24051 is a constant-frequency, synchronous buck regulator featuring a unique adaptive on-time control architecture.
-The MIC24051 operates over an input supply range of 4.5V to 19V and provides a regulated output of up to 6A of output current.
-The output voltage is adjustable down to 0.8V with a guaranteed accuracy of ±1%, and the device operates at a switching frequency of 600kHz.
+The Micrel MIC24052 is a constant-frequency, synchronous DC/DC buck regulator featuring adaptive ontime control architecture.
+The MIC24052 operates over a supply range of 4.5V to 19V.
+It has an internal linear regulator which provides a regulated 5V to power the internal control circuitry.
+The MIC24052 operates at a constant 600kHz switching frequency in continuous-conduction mode and can be used to provide up to 6A of output current.
+The output voltage is adjustable down to 0.8V.